Marabar Caves: Relevance in the novel

 The main characters Mrs. Moore, Adela Quested, and Dr. Aziz are in a large group that journeys to the Marabar Caves.
 During the tour of the caves Adela, Dr. Aziz, and a local guide carry on separately from the group.
 Adela privately questions her love for Ronny, a British Civil Magistrate in Chandrapore.
 Assuming that the Muslim Dr. Aziz has multiple wives, she questions him about the nature of love.
 Rattled by the question, as his only wife has died, leaving two sons and a daughter, Dr. Aziz takes temporary leave of her to have a cigarette.
 Adela is attracted to him, though the feeling is not mutual.
 They realise simultaneously that a relationship is out of the question.
 When Adela enters a cave, her claustrophobia, as well as what some critics have assumed is a sexual desire for Aziz, and the consequent guilt over her lack of feeling for Ronny, combine to overwhelm her.
 She flees the caves down a steep incline and is pierced and lacerated by strongly thorned plants along the way.
 Adela manages to find someone at the bottom of the slopes who helps her to return to Chandrapore where she lodges a charge of molestation against Dr. Aziz.
 A trial ensues which is central to the novel's development of the cultural biases and conflicts that occur during the Raj.
 Later, during the trial, Adela overcomes the echo that has followed her from the caves and accepts her mistake.
 Aziz is released but he remains furious over the incident.
 The caves incident leads to a rift between these characters and Aziz starts believing he has been cheated by Fielding and Adela.
-He wants Adela to pay for the troubles she caused but Fielding persuades him to not to harass the poor girl further who made the mistake out of fear and confusion.
+He wants Adela to pay for the troubles she caused but Fielding persuades him not to harass the poor girl further who made the mistake out of fear and confusion.
 This makes Aziz and other Muslims suspect Fielding and Adela and if they are in a relationship.